Sharing Living Traditions:

 The Folklife Program produces workshops, performances, exhibitions, and audio and video recordings, and supports apprenticeships in a wide range of traditional arts and skills.
 Our ever-expanding fieldwork archive captures the stories of everyday people living extraordinary lives, documenting many ways of life that are unique to the region, and some that are on the cusp of great change.

 The music and material traditions of the 2014 Virginia Folklife Area will showcase many of the deeply cherished traditions of Virginia, both old and new.

-In 2014 The Richmond Times-Dispatch Folklife stage Performers:
+The 2014 Union/University of Richmond Folklife Stage Performers:

 Folklife Traditional Crafts Area will feature demonstrations by: